-Though international law and the laws of 134 countries criminalize sex trafficking, it is still legally and socially acceptable to treat women and girls as merchandise.
+Though international law and the laws of 158 countries criminalize sex trafficking, it is still legally and socially acceptable to treat women and girls as merchandise in the sex trade.

-How Equality Now works to end sex trafficking
+End Demand: How Equality Now works to end sex trafficking

+By targeting the root of the problem – the demand for paid sex – we can protect women and girls.
+No demand, no supply.
 Countless women and girls are bought and sold every year in the commercial sex trade, i.e. prostitution, which is often the end destination of sex trafficking.
 Without the sex trade, there would be no industry to traffic women and girls into, so efforts to address sex trafficking must also address prostitution.

 - Criminalizes those who exploit people for profit, including sex buyers, traffickers, pimps and brothel-keepers